initLab/initLab/Regulations.md

 ## Resources

-1. Init Lab Resources are those items that are left for use in init Lab and have no explicit owner.
+1. init Lab Resources are those items that are left for use in init Lab and have no explicit owner.
 2. Resources are used by all Visitors of init Lab, as Members have priority.
 3. Each of init Lab's financial operations is transparent to Members of init Lab